 We treat Lifetime Plus Payments and Income Focus Payments (lifetime payments) as withdrawals for tax purposes while your Contract Value is positive.
 This means that, for Non-Qualified Contracts, gains from the entire Contract are considered to be distributed first and are subject to ordinary income tax.
 Purchase Payments are distributed after gains have been paid out and are generally considered to be a return of your investment and are not subject to income tax.
 For Qualified Contracts, the total lifetime payment is most likely subject to ordinary income tax.
 While tax law is not entirely clear as to the proper tax treatment, once your Contract Value is reduced to zero we intend to treat Lifetime Plus Payments as Annuity Payments for tax purposes.
 If you are taking withdrawals from the Contract to satisfy the requirements for substantially equal periodic payments under Section 72(t) or 72(q) of the Internal Revenue Code and you begin lifetime payments before the required series of withdrawals is complete, you may incur additional penalties, and may also be subject to a 10% additional federal tax.
 If you begin lifetime payments before age 591⁄2 the payments may be subject to a 10% additional federal tax.
-In addition, if the Contract is jointly owned, we tax each Joint Owner individually which can create a discrepancy in taxation if only one Joint Owner is under age 591⁄2 because that Joint Owner may also be subject to the 10% additional federal tax.
+In addition, if the Contract is jointly owned, we tax both Joint Owners based on the age of the older Joint Owner.